 - Deana Porter, representative of Middleton Area Development Corporation (owner of the terminal building), Town of Middleton resident

 - Cynthia Richson, Town of Middleton resident and Town Board Chairperson

-- Mark Warshauer, representative of Friends of Pheasant Branch Conservancy, pilot based at C29, City of Middleton resident
+- Mark Warshauer, representative of Friends of Pheasant Branch Conservancy, pilot formerly based at C29, City of Middleton resident